Bacopa Growth and Care Guide

 Sunlight Requirements

-Bacopa prefers full sun to partial shade, with 6–8 hours of sunlight daily for optimal growth and flowering.
-In hotter climates, providing afternoon shade can prevent leaf scorch and help the plant retain moisture.
-For aquarium setups, Bacopa thrives under moderate to high lighting conditions, which encourage vibrant foliage and steady growth.
+Bacopa prefers full sun, with 6–8 hours of sunlight daily for optimal growth and flowering.
+In hotter climates (Zone 9-11), picking a spot with some afternoon shade can prevent leaf scorch and help the plant retain moisture.
 In low-light settings, the plant may become leggy and produce fewer flowers, so providing the right amount of light is essential for its overall health.

 Soil Requirements